NNPDF/pineappl/docs/installation.md

 This will not require any previous installation of Rust.
 For more documentation and more information see its [README](../pineappl_py/README.md).

+### Python 3.6

+Python 3.6 is at the end of its life since 2021 December, but we still support its installation, which however is a bit trickier.
+First upgrade your installation of `pip`:

+    pip install --upgrade pip

+For this to work you may have to add the switch `--user` after `install`.
+Next, make sure you call the newly upgraded `pip` as follows:

+    pip install --ignore-requires-python pineappl

+The switch `--ignore-requires-python` is needed because for an unknown reason the `requires-python` version is incorrectly determined by `pip`.

 ## Rust

 You will need the Rust compiler and its build system `cargo`.
 If `cargo` is